kevinslin/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.query-function.md

 ```
 But in this version, the query will give wrong output if we insert a new column in the middle of `data` table.

-Which lead a better, but longer syntax
+This inspire us to find a better, but longer syntax by choosing separately 3 columns that we need, and putting them in an array.
 ```javascript
 =QUERY({data!A1:A100,data!D1:D100,data!G1:G100}, "SELECT Col1, Col2, Col3 WHERE Col3 > 8000", 1)
 ```